mgreiler/se-unlocked/Transcripts/EP_40_Max_Stoiber.md

 was very interesting.
 I do think spectrum helped a lot of people think about how they build apps, right.
 And it has a lot of people to learn and it was quite fascinating to open source it and see how many people actually cared.
-Because there is so few food products out there that are open source, right?
+Because there is so few full products out there that are open source, right?
 Usually when something's open source is either a toy product, the toy project that somebody builds, or it's a library that's very encapsulated, very small, but very few people open source, entire apps, right.
 Century being one of the